Goiás: History

 The first European exploration of this interior part of Brazil was carried out by expeditions from São Paulo in the 17th century.
 Gold was discovered in the gravel of a tributary of the Araguaia River by the bandeirante Bartolomeu Bueno da Silva (the Anhanguera) in 1682.
 The settlement he founded there, called Santa Anna, became the colonial town of Goiás Velho, the former state capital.
 In 1744 the large inland area, much of it still unexplored by Europeans, was made a Captaincy General, and in 1822 it became a province of the empire of Brazil.
 It became a state in 1889.
 The Brazilian constitution of 1891 specified that the nation's capital should be moved to the Brazilian Highlands (Planalto Central), and in 1956 Goiás was selected as the site for the federal district and capital national, Brasília.
 The seat of the federal government was officially moved to Brasília in 1960.

 Goiânia, the largest city and capital was planned in 1933 to replace the old, inaccessible former state capital of Goiás, 110 km northwest.
 In 1937 the state government moved there, and in 1942 the official inauguration was held.
 Goiânia is now one of the fastest-growing cities in Brazil and one of the most livable cities in the country.
 It stands out as both an industrial center (along with the neighboring towns of Anápolis and Aparecida de Goiânia) and as a cultural center for country culture and music, known as Sertanejo.

 Due to the relatively large territory of the state, which was over 600000 km2, communications were obviously very difficult.
 The northern part of the state began to feel abandoned by the southern government and began a movement for separation.
 Local political leaders also encouraged the movement.
 In 1988 the northern half of Goiás became a separate state called Tocantins.

 Demographics

-According to the IBGE of 2010, there were 6,004,045 people residing in the state.
-The population density was 16.9 inh./km2.
+According to the 2022 census, there were 7,056,495 people residing in the state.
+The population density was 20.7 inh./km2.

 Urbanization: 88.6% (2006); Population growth: 2.5% (1991–2000); Houses: 1,749,000 (2006).

-The last PNAD (National Research for Sample of Domiciles) census revealed the following numbers: 3,433,000 White people (51.45%), 2,076,000 Pardo (Multiracial) people (42.44%), 329,000 Black people (5.60%), 16,000 Asian people (0.26%), 15,000 Amerindian people (0.25%).
+The 2022 census revealed the following numbers: 3,822,864 Pardo (Multiracial) people (54.2%), 2,557,454 White people (36.2%), 648,560 Black people (9.2%), 16,985 Asian people (0.2%), 10,432 Amerindian people (0.1%).

 Ethnic groups found in Goiás include:

 Italians, Amerindians, Portuguese, Africans, Germans, Arabs, Lebanese and Syrian.

 According to an autosomal DNA study from 2008, the ancestral composition of Goiás is 83.70% European, 13.30% African and 3.0% Amerindian.